Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Recent economic data indicating easing inflation pressures
+- Recent economic data indicates slowing inflation

-- Unexpected inflation spike in upcoming reports
+- Unexpected spike in inflation data before the meeting

-- Any public comments from Fed officials leading up to the statement
+- Surprising comments from influential Fed officials

 Ready to trade this market?